fuzzylabs/vertex-edge/README.md

 * Setting up useful MLOps tools such as experiment trackers in Google Cloud, without needing a lot of cloud engineering knowledge.
 * Seamlessly integrating MLOps tools into machine learning workflows.

+Our vision is to provide a complete environment for training models with MLOps capabilities built-in.
+Right now we support model training and deployment through Vertex and TensorFlow, experiment tracking thanks to [Sacred](https://github.com/IDSIA/sacred), and data versioning through [DVC](https://dvc.org).
+In the future we want to not only expand these features, but also add:

+* Support for multiple ML frameworks.
+* Integration into model monitoring solutions.
+* Easy integration into infrastructure-as-code tools such as Terraform.

 # Pre-requisites

 * [A Google Cloud account](https://cloud.google.com).